TrevorBagels/CaseManager/README.md

   6. Copy the link that shows up above "BOT PERMISSIONS" and go to it.
 Use this to add it to your server.
   7. Copy the bot's token (Bot tab -> "TOKEN" area -> click "Copy"
 5. Configure
-  1. In the directory for the repository, create a new file called "config.json".
+  1. In `./dev/`, create a new file called "config.json".
 Make the content of that file look like this:
   ```
   {
     "token": "ODE5Mjk2OTI0Nzk5NzI5NzQ1.YEkjuA.VyZaIT9TkTlv2xids-XpnMrHU7A",
     "gdrive": true,
-    "parentFolderID": "id_goes_here"
+    "parent_folder_id": "id_goes_here"
   }
   ```
   2. Replace the long string with the token you copied.